Paul McCartney: Ringo Starr

 McCartney and Starr collaborated on several post-Beatles projects, starting in 1973 when McCartney contributed instrumentation and backing vocals for "Six O'Clock", a song McCartney wrote for Starr's album Ringo.
 McCartney played a kazoo solo on "You're Sixteen" from the same album.
 Starr appeared as a fictional version of himself in McCartney's 1984 film Give My Regards to Broad Street, and played drums on most tracks of the soundtrack album, which includes re-recordings of several McCartney-penned Beatles songs.
 Starr played drums and sang backing vocals on "Beautiful Night" from McCartney's 1997 album Flaming Pie.
 The pair collaborated again in 1998, on Starr's Vertical Man, which featured McCartney's backing vocals on three songs, and instrumentation on one.

-In 2009, the pair performed "With a Little Help from My Friends" at a benefit concert for the David Lynch Foundation.
-They collaborated on Starr's album Y Not in 2010.
-McCartney played bass on "Peace Dream", and sang a duet with Starr on "Walk with You".
-On 7 July 2010, Starr was performing at Radio City Music Hall in New York with his All-Starr Band in a concert celebrating his seventieth birthday.
-After the encores, McCartney made a surprise appearance, performing the Beatles' song "Birthday" with Starr's band.
-On 26 January 2014, McCartney and Starr performed "Queenie Eye" from McCartney's new album New at the 56th Annual Grammy Awards.
-McCartney inducted Starr into the Rock and Roll Hall of Fame in April 2015, and played bass on his 2017 album Give More Love.
-On 16 December 2018, Starr and Ronnie Wood joined McCartney onstage to perform "Get Back" at his concert at London's O2 Arena.
-Starr also made an appearance on the final day of McCartney's Freshen Up tour in July 2019, performing "Sgt.
-Pepper's Lonely Hearts Club Band (Reprise)" and "Helter Skelter".
-Wood and Starr joined McCartney again at the O2 Arena in London on 19 December 2024, performing the same three songs as in 2018 and 2019 respectively.
-McCartney performed "Get Back" with his original Höfner 500/1 bass that had been stolen in 1972 and recently recovered.
+Since Harrison's death in 2001, McCartney has contributed to several of Starr's albums and the two have performed together on stage on several occasions.